AntiMicroX/antimicrox/BuildOptions.md

 Default: OFF.
 Set updateqm target to call lupdate in order to update translation files from source.

+    -DTRANS_KEEP_OBSOLETE

+Default: OFF.
+When UPDATE_TRANSLATIONS=ON, this option keeps obsolete translations in the output.
+Useful for dealing with minor changes in long strings.

     -DUSE_SDL_2

 Default: ON.
 Compile the program with SDL 2 instead of SDL 1.2.